New Zealand Farmers save 30% on hay with their Hustler Chainless Bale Feeder

 And have a look at more testimonials from happy mounted Chainless bale feeders owners around the world:

-- After 12 years using a Chainless bale feeder, New Zealand dairy farmer decided to stick with Hustler
+- After 12 years of using a Chainless bale feeder, a New Zealand dairy farmer decided to stick with Hustler

 - Canadian beef farmer finds affordable bale feeding solution to put more pounds on his herd with a 12% saving on hay